This post is also available in: Español (Spanish)

 - Hits, shoves, strangles, or otherwise physically harms you

-- Threatens to harm
+- Threatens to harm you and/or your loved ones

 - Touches you or forces you to do sexual things you do not want to do